-Paid internships that require a bachelor’s degree may provide good opportunities for students enrolled in Saint Leo’s MBA with a sport business concentration program.
+Paid internships that require a bachelor’s degree may provide good opportunities for students enrolled in Saint Leo’s MBA sport business concentration degree program.
 Apply to as many internships that interest you.

 If possible, broaden your search to include internships across the country—or even across the globe—so you can find an internship that best suits your career goals and interests.

 Have you had a great internship experience?
 How did you land the position?

 Other posts you may be interested in reading:

 Image Credit: Flickr